 First of all, a word about the myth the misnomer that ‘REEs’ presents.
-The only thing rare about the elements found throughout earth, is the number of people – a paucity – willing to let especially their native environments be devastated by processes required to mine and refine them – particularly if the areas in which those elements are found also contain things like say, radioactive thorium.
+The only thing rare about the elements found throughout earth, is the number of people – a paucity – willing to let especially their native environments be devastated by processes required to mine and refine REEs – particularly if the areas in which those elements are found also contain things like say, radioactive thorium.

 The fact is, the earth’s crust is loaded with the specifically seventeen REEs typically meant by the term; however, because the process of identifying and separating them is notoriously filthy, degradation to the environment, which can be a consequence of this process, generates an understandably powerful NIMBY (not in my backyard) effect.

-But as the greedy element in the human character would have it, concerns about environmental costs tends to wane when certain investors or government representatives understand the financial profits that can be gleaned by sacrificing all that nature entails for dumping tailings.
+But as the greedy element in the human character would have it, concerns about environmental costs tend to wane when certain investors or government representatives understand the financial profits that can be gleaned by sacrificing all that nature entails for dumping tailings.
 These are the types of folks who more fully appreciate than some others that REEs presently serve a $7-trillion annual demand for high-tech gadgetry.
-Magnets, which are made from REEs, now comprise their own industry; one that is anticipated to generate $96 billion in annual sales by 2020.
+Magnets, which are made from REEs, now comprise their own industry, one that is anticipated to generate $96 billion in annual sales by 2020.

 Rare earths elements are grouped into two divisions: lights and heavies.The lights include lanthanum, cerium, praseodymium, samarium, and neodymium, and the heavies include europium, gadolinium, terbium, dysprosium, holmium, erbium, thulium, lutetium, ytterbium, and yttrium.